dennisXZX/web-developer-notes/Chrome DevTools.md

 ## Chrome DevTools

+#### Copy object from console or XHR request or response

+- Right click on the object and select `Store as Global Variable`
+- A global variable named `temp1` would be created
+- Use `copy(temp1)` to copy the object
+- Paste the copied object to anywhere you like

 #### Refresh options

 When Google DevTools is open, long click or right click on the refresh button we should see a list of refresh options.